top of page

 The Upper Gallery at BMCA is 15’ x 23’.
 Some pieces may also be displayed in the front lobby and/or the landing at the gallery entrance.
 The space was formerly our town library, but is now uninterrupted white space with 28 light fixtures.
 Viewing the gallery is free to the public Monday through Friday from 10am-5pm.
 Visitors may view the gallery while any number of other activities are taking place, from dance classes, to harp lessons, and before or during intermission of our theater and concert performances.

 The Upper Gallery at BMCA features the work of local and regional artists on a regular basis.
-Our Gallery Selection Committee meets quarterly to review potential exhibits and plan the gallery schedule.
+Our Gallery Selection Committee meets annually to review potential exhibits and plan the gallery schedule.

 Submissions must include: